sitiny/BRIC_TUS_Simulation_Tools/README.md

 MATLAB scripts for running TUS acoustic simulations using T1-weighted MR and pseudo-CT images acquired at the Brain Research & Imaging Centre, University of Plymouth.

-Currently, the simulations work for the NeuroFUS PRO CTX-500 and CTX-250 4-element transducers (https://brainbox-neuro.com/products/neurofus) only.
+Currently, the simulation functions work for the NeuroFUS PRO CTX-500 and CTX-250 4-element transducers (https://brainbox-neuro.com/products/neurofus) only.
+The transcranial simulation function only supports input images with 1 mm isotropic voxels and the simulated pressure field is based on a free-field simulation at 20 W/cm<sup>2</sup> using the CTX-500 transducer.

 ## Publication